Artichokes were one of the things that took us by surprise in subarctic gardening. We love this delectable thistle like plant!

 In fact, we’ve seen this second transplant to be so beneficial to our artichokes that we’ve integrated into our standard practices for them.

 Keep Your Artichokes Outside As Often As Possible During Late April & May

 As we mentioned above, artichokes have a unique “need” to have several days below 50 degrees Fahrenheit to produce.

 We have found that our subarctic spring is a perfect time to provide this for our artichokes!

 When we have days that are in the 40’s, this is a perfect time to have your artichokes outside!
-We always like to harden off our artichokes in early April, leaving them mostly outside about two weeks before last frost.
+We always like to harden off our artichokes in early to mid April, leaving them mostly outside, as temperatures allow.